TenshiKage/eXtoplasmVR/README.md

 - 180KΩ - 1/4W x1 Per Main Tracker
 - JST 2.0mm Ph 2-Pin Female Connector - 1 Per Main Tracker
 - 1N5817 x2 Per Main Tracker
 - JST-PH 2.0mm Pitch 90 degree female plug x1 Per main tracker.
 Not strictly required if you have no intention using AUX trackers
+- 1800mAh 804040 Battery

 - Elastic+Velcro straps if using the standard version.
 38mm width for the main trackers and 25mm for the AUX trackers
 - M3x5.7x4.6mm Threaded Knurled Brass Inserts x1 (Per Tracker - If using standard version, x3 per main tracker if using EOZ Style)